 You can grab a ham sandwich for 10 pesos ($0.40), and a juice for 5 pesos ($0.20).

-Continuing down Calle Brasil on our self-guided walking tour will lead you to the northwest corner of Plaza Vieja.
+Continuing down Calle Brasil on our Havana walking tour will lead you to the northwest corner of Plaza Vieja.

-In terms of attractions and raw beauty, Plaza Vieja is the best in Old Havana.
+In terms of what to do in Havana and raw beauty, Plaza Vieja is the best in Old Havana.

 A major renovation project has been completed for the majority of the buildings, with a few more still underway.